Rob Schneider

+Robert Michael Schneider (/ˈʃnaɪdər/ SHNY-dər; born October 31, 1963) is an American actor and comedian.
+He rose to prominence as a cast member on NBC's Saturday Night Live (1990–1994), where he earned three Primetime Emmy Award nominations.

+Following his time on SNL, Schneider transitioned to film, starring in several popular comedies, including Down Periscope (1996), Big Daddy (1999), The Animal (2001), The Hot Chick (2002), and Grown Ups (2010).
+His best known starring role is as Deuce Bigalow in Deuce Bigalow: Male Gigolo (1999) and its sequel Deuce Bigalow: European Gigolo (2005).

+Schneider has also made guest appearances on numerous television shows and has pursued stand-up comedy throughout his career.
+He is the father of singer Elle King.

-Early life
+Early life and education

-Schneider was born in San Francisco, California on Halloween Day in 1963, and grew up in the nearby suburb of Pacifica.
+Robert Michael Schneider was born in San Francisco, California on October 31, 1963, and grew up in the nearby suburb of Pacifica.
 His parents were Pilar (née Monroe), a former kindergarten teacher and ex-school board president, and Marvin Schneider, a real estate broker.
 His father was Jewish and his mother was Catholic.
 Schneider's maternal grandmother was a Filipina who met and married his grandfather, a white American army private, while he was stationed in the Philippines.
-His mixed background is a common theme in his comedy acts.
+His mixed background has been a common theme throughout his career.
+Schneider graduated from Terra Nova High School in 1982 and then attended San Francisco State University.
 His older brother, John, is a producer.
-Schneider graduated from Terra Nova High School in 1982 and then attended San Francisco State University.

 Career

 Early career

-Schneider started doing stand-up comedy while still in high school, opening for San Francisco favorites Head On, a band managed by his older brother John.
-After high school, he played Bay Area nightclubs such as the Holy City Zoo and The Other Café, and was a regular guest on local radio programs.
-After opening a show by comedian Dennis Miller in 1987, Schneider won a slot on HBO's 13th Annual Young Comedians special, which was hosted by Miller.
-Schneider's appearance on the HBO special led to a position as a writer for the late night NBC sketch comedy series Saturday Night Live.
+Schneider began his career doing stand-up comedy in San Francisco.
+He made his debut appearance on television in 1987, on HBO's 13th Annual Young Comedians special, which was hosted by comedian Dennis Miller.

 Saturday Night Live

-Schneider was hired at Saturday Night Live in 1988.
-Schneider swiftly graduated from writer and featured player to full cast member.
-From 1990 to 1994 at SNL, he played such roles as "Tiny Elvis" and "Orgasm Guy".
-His best known recurring character was Richard Laymer, an office worker whose desk was stuck beside the photocopier, and who addressed each of his fellow employees with an endless stream of annoying nicknames.
+After being hired as a writer for the NBC sketch comedy series Saturday Night Live in 1988, Schneider was part of the show's comedy team from 1990 to 1994.
+He played such roles as "Tiny Elvis", "Orgasm Guy", and Richard Laymer, the office worker beside the photocopier who addressed each of his fellow employees with an endless stream of annoying gossip.
 Schneider is featured in the video release The Bad Boys of Saturday Night Live, along with colleagues Adam Sandler, Chris Rock, David Spade, and Chris Farley.